Day of the Dead Photo Tour | Chiapas 2018

-National Geographic photographers Michael and Jennifer Lewis will lead a seven-day photo workshop and tour in Chiapas, Mexico centered around the famous Day of the Dead observances.
+National Geographic photographers Michael and Jennifer Lewis will lead a seven-day photo and cultural tour in Chiapas, Mexico centered around the famous (but not toursity) Day of the Dead observances.
 Improve your photography skills and discover one of the most amazing parts of Mexico.
-We’ll visit the colonial town of San Cristóbal de las Casas, vibrant indigenous villages for Dia de los Muertos (Day of the Dead), a family of weavers, a coffee plantation, and explore the lush mountains and exotic rivers of Chiapas.
+We will be based in the colonial town of San Cristóbal de las Casas, and we will visit vibrant indigenous villages for Dia de los Muertos (Day of the Dead) observances, photograph and have lunch with a family of weavers, visit a coffee plantation, and explore the lush mountains of Chiapas.

 You’ll be inspired to improve your photography and learn to tell the story of your travel experiences with photos.
 Our class time will emphasize workflow and book design and you will learn to edit and create your own travel book.
 Each participant will receive a book of the best images from our week, plus a layout of their own photos ready to print as a book